datastax/kaap/README.md

 REVISION: 1
 TEST SUITE: None
 ```
-3. Ensure pulsar-operator is up and running:
+3. Ensure the operator is up and running:
 ```
 kubectl get deployment
 ```